-Whereas initial American enthusiasm about the notion of a Revolution in Military Affairs was tempered by the realities of combat and the failures of certain capabilities to materialize as anticipated, the PLA's focus on the notion of a RMA has persisted, seemingly without a comparable recalibration of expectations.
-For instance, certain Chinese military writings go so far as to claim that these advances could render the battlefield 'clear and transparent,' lifting or perhaps lessening the fog of war.
-In actuality, the advent of AI could change that fog, perhaps creating new sources of confusion and novel cognitive challenges.
+Whereas initial American enthusiasm about the notion of a Revolution in Military Affairs was tempered by the realities of combat and the failures of certain capabilities to materialize as anticipated, the PLA's focus on the notion of the RMA has persisted, seemingly without a comparable recalibration of expectations.
+For instance, certain Chinese military writings go so far as to claim that these advances could render the battlefield 'clear and transparent,' lifting or perhaps lessening the fog of war.270 In actuality, the advent of AI could change that fog, perhaps creating new sources of confusion and novel cognitive challenges, particularly given the likely limitations of AI.
+In this regard, the PLA's efforts could be undermined by 'hot thinking' on AI that is not always qualified by the 'cooler' realities.271